Frequently Asked Questions

 - A qualified high-deductible health insurance plan

-The savings account is designed to pay for routine medical expenses/and or provide savings for the future.
-Money put into the account can be used either during the year or accumulated in the account.
+The savings account is designed to pay for routine medical, dental and vision expenses and/or provide savings in the future.
+Money put into the account can be used either during the year or accumulated over time.

 Allowable medical expenses are defined by the IRS and are much broader than most insurance carriers (i.e., includes dental, vision).
 For additional information refer to the IRS Publication 502 for specific details.

-- High deductible health plans, like the $1800 Deductible Health Plan, have lower premiums than other plans with copayments.
+- High deductible health plans have lower premiums than other plans with copayments

 - By allowing individuals to keep any unused money in the HSA, there are incentives for consumers to check bills, compare costs, and evaluate urgency/frequency of appointments.

-Members enrolled in the $1,800 Deductible Health Plan may set up an HSA.
+A member enrolled in the High Deductible Health Plan may set up an HSA.
 You are not eligible if you are:

-- have a spouse who is contributing to a medical savings/flexible savings account that is not limited
+- Have a spouse who is contributing to a medical savings/flexible savings account that is not a combination account.

 HSA rules are determined at the federal level.
 Individuals may be eligible under state guidelines for qualified health insurance coverage, but not eligible to open the savings account portion of the plan.

 Yes.
-If you are an active employee enrolled in the $1,800 Deductible Health Plan for FY17 and establish an HSA with Discovery Benefits, the State will contribute $500 for single coverage and $1,000 if you cover your spouse and/or children to your Discovery Benefits account.
+If you are an active employee enrolled in the High Deductible Health Plan for FY18 and established an HSA with Discovery Benefits, the State will contribute to your Discovery Benefits account.

-Contribution amounts are indexed annually at the Federal level.
+Contribution amounts are updated annually at the Federal level.
 Maximum contribution amounts from all sources are:

-Q7.
-Am I able to make "catch-up" contributions to my HSA?
+Q6.
+Am I able to make “catch-up” contributions for my HSA?